 Taglines are usually catchy quips that can enable people to make an association with the brand/business in a lighthearted manner.

 Companies don’t need both slogans and taglines and oftentimes companies just have a tagline without a slogan or vice versa.

 The choice is yours.

-Another example is with MasterCard, the financial services corporation most known for their credit card.
+Another example is MasterCard, the financial services corporation most known for its credit card.
 Their slogan is, “There are some things money can’t buy.
 For everything else, there’s MasterCard.”

 Color is an important positioning tool and is often related to color theory and the psychology behind colors.